-Gi Group
+Gre Group

-2021 2020
+2022 2021

 \$'000 \$'000

-Sundry income 61 109
+Sundry income 48 61

-Government grant income 241 931
+Government grant income 207 241

-Amortisation of deferred income 258 81
+Amortisation of deferred income 56 258

-560 1,121
+311 560

-For the financial year ended 30 September 2021 and 30 September 2020, the Group received wage support for local employees under the Jobs Support Scheme ("JSS") from the Singapore Government as part of the Government's measures to support businesses during the period of economic uncertainty impacted by COVID-19 pandemic.
+For the financial year ended 30 September 2021, the Group received wage support for local employees under the Jobs Support Scheme ("JSS") from the Singapore Government as part of the Government's measures to support businesses during the period of economic uncertainty impacted by COVID-19 pandemic.
 The Group assessed that there is reasonable assurance that it will comply with the conditions attached to the grants and the grants will be received.
 Grant income is recognised in profit or loss on a systematic basis over the period of uncertainty in which the related salary costs for which the grant is intended to compensate is recognised as expenses.
-Management has determined the period of uncertainty to be 17 months commencing from April 2020.
-Government grant income relating to JSS of \$236,000 (2020 : \$323,000) was recognised during the year.
+Government grant income relating to JSS of \$236,000 was recognised during 2021.